the bunkhouse at Warren Farm

 |Luxuries||Internet access, Staffed property, Sea view|

-In scenery terms, think of Pembrokeshire as Cornwall's equally beautiful but much more unspoilt cousin.
-Easier to get to than you might think, and only just being discovered by the hordes - why not give us a try before the rest of the world discovers us?
-We're sure you'll soon be converted!
+We think of Pembrokeshire as Cornwall's equally (dare we say 'even more'?) beautiful but much more unspoilt cousin.
+Easier to get to than you might think, & not yet discovered by the crowds - why not give us a try before the rest of the world realises what they're missing?
+We're sure you'll soon be convinced!

 The farm is right down on the far south west tip of Pembrokeshire, which makes it the ideal place for: